Malawi floods kill at least 48, damage crops

 “I declare all the 15 districts that have been affected by floods Disaster Areas...
 I appeal for humanitarian assistance, from the international donor community,” he said.

-The crop outlook in Malawi, where much agriculture is still done by subsistence farmers, has deteriorated after a late start to rains in the summer planting season which usually gets underway in October or November.
+The crop outlook in the country, where much agriculture is still done by subsistence farmers, has deteriorated after a late start to rains in the summer planting season which usually gets underway in October or November.

 “Delayed and overall below-average cumulative rains since the start of the rainy season in October last year have adversely affected the 2015 cereal crops, but prolonged heavy rains may worsen the situation,” said Jeffrey Luhanga, Principal Secretary in the Ministry of Agriculture.

-Wet weather has also wrought damage in neighboring Mozambique, which has been hit periodically by catastrophic floods in the past.
+Wet weather has also wreaked damage in neighbouring Mozambique, which has been hit periodically by catastrophic floods in the past.

-South Africa’s defense department said on Wednesday it would deploy helicopters, Navy divers and medical personnel to assist people in Mozambique’s flood-stricken Zambezia province.

-Bridges have collapsed and the newly elected government there has declared a “red alert” for the central and northern parts of the country.
-It was sending rescue boats and aid to stricken areas.

-Additional reporting by Manuel Mucari in Maputo; Editing by Zandi Shabalala, Ed Stoddard and Ruth Pitchford
+Bridges have collapsed in the country and the newly elected government there has declared a “red alert” for the central and northern parts of the country and was sending rescue boats and aid to stricken areas.
+(Reporting by Mabvuto Banda in Lilongwe and Manuel Mucari in Maputo; Editing by Zandi Shabalala, Ed Stoddard and Susan Fenton)